Jakapil: Classification

 Due to a combination of features seen in basal ornithischians, basal thyreophorans, and ankylosaurs, a phylogenetic analysis placed it, according to most data matrices, as a basal thyreophoran, outside the clade Eurypoda.
-Riguetti et al. (2022) suggest that Jakapil represents a member of a previously unknown thyreophoran clade.
+Riguetti and colleagues (2022) suggested that Jakapil represents a member of a previously unknown thyreophoran clade.
 This clade may have diverged from the rest of the thyreophorans during the Sinemurian.

-The status of Jakapil as a thyreophoran has been disputed by some researchers; paleontologist Susannah Maidment of the Natural History Museum in London has instead suggested that it may be an armored, basal ceratopsian (based on jaw anatomy), or that it may even belong to an entirely distinct, previously unknown clade of ornithischians.
+Its discovery in the Late Cretaceous implies the existence of a long basal thyreophoran ghost lineage.

+The status of Jakapil as a thyreophoran has been disputed by some researchers; a study focused on the phylogenetic relationships of the Thyreophora noted that the only thyreophoran characteristic it possessed was dermal armor, while presenting features not present in any other thyreophoran.
+The premaxilla of Jakapil had no teeth, a feature not known in any thyreophoran, while the shape and depth of the dentary are more similar to those of basal neoceratopsians.
+Additionally, the teeth of Jakapil have a morphology distinct from any other ornithischian.
+Therefore, the study concluded that Jakapil most likely represents an armored marginocephalian or a member of a yet to be known lineage of non-thyreophoran ornithischians.

+In their 2024 analyses, Fonseca and colleagues recovered Jakapil as either the sister taxon to Eurypoda or as the basalmost member of Ankylosauria.
+They argued that Jakapil is likely not a ceratopsian or marginocephalian, since this would require 16 additional steps.
+However, a position within Parankylosauria only required four additional steps.
+As such, the authors suggested that this possibility should not be disregarded, even though it is not the most parsimonious position for the taxon.

 Paleobiology

-In light of its straight, narrow snout, Riguetti et al. (2022) suggest that Jakapil did not use its teeth and jaws to shear leaves, but instead likely processed tough plant material via mastication, as evidenced by the high amount of wear on the teeth.
+In light of its straight, narrow snout, Riguetti and colleagues (2022) suggested that Jakapil did not use its teeth and jaws to shear leaves, but instead likely processed tough plant material via mastication, as evidenced by the high amount of wear on the teeth.